sebfrie/docker-steam-css/README.md

-# Docker Image for Counter-Strike Source
+# Docker Image for Counter-Strike Source Server

 This docker image provides a preconfigured Counter-Strike Source server with several plugins.